Early history of video games: Defining the video game

 The term "video game" has evolved over the decades from a purely technical definition to a general concept defining a new class of interactive entertainment.
 Technically, for a product to be a video game under early definitions, it needed to transmit a video signal to a display.

-This can (but not always) include a cathode ray tube (CRT), oscilloscope, liquid crystal display, vector-scan monitor, etc. This definition would preclude early computer games that outputted results to a printer or teletype rather than a display, as well as games that used static LCD graphics, for example Nintendo's Game & Watch, or most Tiger Electronics handhelds.
+This can include a cathode ray tube (CRT), oscilloscope, liquid crystal display, or vector-scan monitor.
+This definition would preclude early computer games that outputted results to a printer or teletype rather than a display, as well as games that used static LCD graphics, for example Nintendo's Game & Watch, or most Tiger Electronics handhelds.
 From a technical standpoint, these would more properly be called "electronic games" or "computer games".

 Today the term "video game" has completely shed its purely hardware-dependent definition and encompasses a wider range of technology.
 While still rather ill-defined, the term "video game" now generally encompasses any game played on hardware built with electronic logic circuits that incorporates an element of interactivity and outputs the results of the player's actions to a display.
 Going by this broader definition, the first video games appeared in the early 1950s; they were tied largely to research projects at universities and large corporations, though, and had little influence on each other due to their primary purpose as academic and promotional devices rather than entertainment games.

 The ancestors to these games include the cathode-ray tube amusement device, the earliest known interactive electronic game as well as the first to incorporate a cathode-ray tube screen.
 The player simulates an artillery shell trajectory on a CRT screen connected to an oscilloscope, with a set of knobs and switches.
 The device uses purely analog electronics and does not use any digital computer or memory device or execute a program.
 It was patented by Thomas T. Goldsmith Jr. and Estle Ray Mann in 1947.
 While the idea behind the game was potentially to use a television set as the display and thus sell the invention to consumers, as Goldsmith and Mann worked at television designer DuMont Laboratories, the patent, the first for an electronic game, was never used and the device never manufactured beyond the original handmade prototypes.

 This, along with the lack of electronic logic circuits, keeps the device from being considered the first video game.
-In 1948, shortly after the patenting of this device, Alan Turing and David Champernowne developed the earliest known written computer game - a chess simulation called Turochamp, though it was never actually implemented on a computer as the code was too complicated to run on the machines of the time.
+In 1948, shortly after the patenting of this device, Alan Turing and David Champernowne developed the earliest known written computer game—a chess simulation called Turochamp—though it was never actually implemented on a computer as the code was too complicated to run on the machines of the time.
 Turing tested the code in a game in 1952 where he mimicked the operation of the code in a real chess-game against an opponent, but was never able to run the program on a computer.